miiidev/miiidev/README.md

 # 💫 About Me:
-🔭 I’m currently working on VerifAI, a deepfake classifier<br>🌱 I’m currently learning PyTorch<br>⚡ Fun fact:<br>I'm currently studying at Centre for Foundation Studies, IIUM and enrolled in Foundation for Computer Science
+🔭 I’m currently working on Spotter, a deepfake classifier<br>🌱 I’m currently learning PyTorch<br>⚡ Fun fact:<br>I'm currently studying at Centre for Foundation Studies, IIUM and enrolled in Foundation for Computer Science

 ## 🌐 Socials: